 The substantive law covered in this course includes immigration law, professional responsibility, and evidence.
 Skills taught will likely include client interviewing, client counseling, fact investigation, case planning, legal research, legal analysis and writing, oral and written advocacy, and critical self-reflection.
 Each case will be broken into its smallest components and the students will be expected to pursue and consider as many legal, factual, ethical, and strategic issues as time permits and the cases requires.

-Students who have questions about the Immigration Clinic are welcome to contact Professor Aschenbrenner at 407-681-5418 or via her email at email@example.com.
+Students who have questions about the Immigration Clinic are welcome to contact Professor Kate Aschenbrenner at 407-681-5403 or at firstname.lastname@example.org.